 PALPs are also a good long-term savings product, aimed above all at the more conservative savers.
 Thus, these PALPs have a low profitability - much more than previous savings products - designed for the middle and lower classes, since the risks are also much lower.
 In addition, these plans guarantee, by Law, that their holders, in the worst case, will recover 85% of the investment.
 On the other hand, it has a series of tax advantages very similar to those of pension plans.

-Without a doubt, there are many savings products that we find in the market, so that we can always choose the one that best suits our needs and requirements.
-Always, it is best to have the experience of many years of well-trained professionals in these savings and investment products.
-In Euroteide SegurosWe will be delighted to advise you and be by your side to be fully successful in the choice that suits your needs and saver profile.
+Undoubtedly, there are many savings products on the market, so we can always choose the one that best suits our needs and requirements.
+It is always best to rely on the experience of many years of well-trained professionals in these savings and investment products.
+At Euroteide Insurance we will be delighted to advise you and be by your side to be fully successful in the choice that suits your needs and saver profile.